TheJaredWilcurt/vue-doxen/README.md

 };
 ```

 In the below component example, we are using built-in features of Vue's prop defintions such as `type`, `default`, `required`, and `validator`.
-We've also added in `allowed` and `description` which are not part of Vue's API, but also don't negatively impact components either (other than a negligible size increase for the descriptions).
+We've also added in `allowed`, `example`, and `description` which are not part of Vue's API, but also don't negatively impact components either (other than a negligible file size increase).
 This approach keeps the documentation right next to the code, making it easier to update both at the same time.

 ```html
 <template>